 The COMPASS Initiative has developed a two-prong approach to address these challenges.

-First, the Financial Literacy, Management and Well-Being program seeks to educate and equip our ministers and lay leaders in issues of personal finance, church finance, retirement, pastoral compensation, and communication regarding finances.
-This will be done through the COMPASS Journey, an individualized yearlong process of assistance, education and supportive accountability.
+First, the Financial Literacy, Management and Well-Being programs educate and equip our ministers and lay leaders in issues of personal finance, church finance, retirement, pastoral compensation, and communication regarding finances.
+The COMPASS Journey program is an individualized yearlong process of assistance, education and supportive accountability.
 Some of those who qualify for the COMPASS Journey will also be invited to participate in a COMPASS True North Retreat, an intensive weekend for the pastor and spouse to receive extensive training, intervention, and financial planning.
 The COMPASS Quest is two 6-month online courses to improve the financial health of pastors and their churches, in partnership with the National Association of Evangelicals.
 Ministers and lay leaders who are not eligible for these programs may still utilize the COMPASS Academy, an organized collection of resources for excellent biblical financial management and stewardship located on The COMPASS Initiative website.

 The second prong of The COMPASS Initiative is the establishment of a Ministerial Excellence Fund.
-This fund provides financial grants to senior pastors and full-time associates with at least a district license, serving in a U.S. Church of the Nazarene, who meet certain qualifications, and complete the COMPASS Journey or the COMPASS Quest Personal Finances course.
+This fund provides financial grants to senior pastors and full-time associates with at least a district license, serving in a U.S. or Canadian Church of the Nazarene, who meet certain qualifications, and complete the COMPASS Journey or the COMPASS Quest Personal Finances course.

-The Ministerial Excellence Fund will offer three programs: Student Debt Relief, Personal Debt Relief, and Retirement Readiness.
-The grants awarded in these three areas will be matched by the minister's local church and disbursed upon the minister's completion of the COMPASS Journey (up to $5,000 USD) or the COMPASS Quest (up to $1,000 USD).
+The Ministerial Excellence Fund provides grants for Educational Debt Relief, Personal Debt Relief, and Retirement Readiness.
+The grants will match the minister's local church grant and will be disbursed upon the minister's completion of the COMPASS Journey (up to $5,000 USD) or the COMPASS Quest (up to $1,000 USD).

 Director - Dr. Stephen L. Borger

 Assistant Director - Rev. Bonnie S. Beam

-Steering Committee - Dr. David Wilson, Dr. Stan Rodes, and Dr. Cort Miller
+Steering Committee - Dr. Stan Rodes, Dr. Cort Miller, and Dr. Robert Broadbooks